 The pressure regulator controls the gas pressure from the propane tank to the grill.
 Reset the regulator following the instructions in your owner's manual.
 If the regulator doesn’t allow gas to flow after resetting it, replace it.
-For instructions, see our DIY repair guide, How to Replace a Pressure Regulator on a Gas Grill.
+For instructions, see our DIY repair guide, How to replace a gas grill pressure regulator.

 The igniter electrode produces a spark that ignites the gas in the burner.
 Check the alignment of the igniter and make any adjustments needed.
 Check the electrode for any buildup of food spills, carbon or other debris, and clean the electrode if needed.
 Some ignition systems use a battery; check for a weak battery and replace it if necessary.

-If the igniter still doesn't produce a spark, or if you find damage to the electrode, replace the igniter electrode by following the instructions in our DIY repair guide How to Replace an Igniter Electrode on a Gas Grill.
+If the igniter still doesn't produce a spark, or if you find damage to the electrode, replace the igniter electrode by following the instructions in our DIY repair guide How to replace a gas grill igniter electrode.

-If you find rust or damage to the burner, you can replace it easily by following the instructions found in our DIY repair guide How to Replace a Burner on a Gas Grill.
+If you find rust or damage to the burner, you can replace it easily by following the instructions found in our DIY repair guide How to replace a gas grill burner.